JustinBrg/DNA-Toolkit/README.md

 # DNA-Toolkit
-Multiple tools provided for working with DNA in Python.
+Multiple tools provided for working with DNA in Python, reading in FASTA files.